etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

         ...

-Not only we'd have to implement less magic methods, the ABC harness ensures that all mandatory protocol methods are in place.
-That partly mitigates the inherent fragility of dynamic typing.
+Not only would we have to implement less magic methods, the ABC harness ensures that all mandatory protocol methods are in the place.
+This partly mitigates the inherent fragility of dynamic typing.

 Type checks